 - 21st-century learning and innovative pedagogy

 - Assistance in pre-reading assignments prior to submission.

 CIDTL Programme Leader Profile

 Dr. (Ms) Ambar A. Qaiyum, is an educationist on the board of trustees of Oasis International School (OIS).
-She has completed the Cambridge Diploma for Teachers and Trainers (CIDTT) with a distinction and has a Post Graduate Diploma in Education from the University of Bath, UK.
-She is presently pursuing her masters in Educational leadership.
+She has completed the Cambridge Diploma for Teachers and Trainers (CIDTT) with a distinction and has an MA in Educational Leadership from the University of Bath, UK.
 She is also a qualified dentist.

 As part of the OIS Strategic Leadership Team for the past 15 years, she has been primarily involved in networking for the school and leading and managing the school’s educational projects especially those for nurturing positive school culture directed toward holistic social and emotional learning and pastoral care.
 To encourage parental involvement in the school’s development and for bringing the stakeholders voices to the board she chairs and directs the school’s Parent Volunteer Association.